Knowledge base

 Answer the questions carefully using the database details you noted earlier.
 Do not close the terminal until it has finished!

-Configure your hosting (via the Infomaniak panel)
+Configure your hosting (via the Infomaniak Manager)

 Once the script is complete, go to your Infomaniak Control Panel: